leede-org/mongodb-migrate/README.md

 # mongodb-migrate

-`mongodb-migrate` is a tool to migrate a MongoDB database from one server to another without downtime using change streams.
+`mongodb-migrate` is a tool to migrate MongoDB data from one server to another without downtime using change streams.
 It works by executing a `mongodump` on the source database followed by a `mongorestore` on the destination database and then synchronizing further document insertions, updates, replacements and deletions.
 The watcher is set up before the initial execution `mongodump` so no changes will go missing.